-Start by a tree right next to the cliff, about 20' left of Fat City Direct, at a pile of boulders.
+Start by a tree growing out and up from the base of the cliff (see first picture below), about 20' left of Fat City Direct, at a pile of boulders below a blocky crack.

-P1: Climb up to an overhang at ~20 ft, and continue no further upwards.
+P1: Climb the blocky crack up to an overhang at ~20 ft, and continue no further upwards!
 Instead, traverse left to a ledge and belay by a tree.
 5.3, 45'.